zaproxy/zaproxy-website/site/content/blog/2020-03-09-zap-ssrf-setup/index.md

 ### Troubleshoot:
 - open the ports on the firewall
-- make shure you allow port forwarding on the server ssh config `/etc/ssh/sshd_config`:
+- make sure you allow port forwarding on the server ssh config `/etc/ssh/sshd_config`:
     ```
     ...
     AllowTcpForwarding yes